raccodes09/aloe-living/README.md

 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) was used to validate CSS code.

 [WAVE Testing](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh) was used to test accessibility of website.
+No errors were found.

 ## Performance